danfuzz/samizdat/doc/language-guide/04-operators.md

 --------------------

 Samizdat provides many of the same operators found throughout the C family, as well as a few new ones.
-In Samizdat, all infix operators are left-associative, that is `x op y op z` is equivalent to `(x op y) op z`.
+In Samizdat, almost all infix operators are left-associative, that is `x op y op z` is equivalent to `(x op y) op z`.
+The one exception is the assignment operator `:=`.

 The following list is ordered from highest (tightest binding) to lowest (loosest binding) precedence.